Station: Wayne, MI

-Photo info/credit: Top, the Michigan Central Railroad station at Wayne, Michigan, with a switch engine in front.
-2nd photo, the DUR interurban depot at Wayne.
+Photo info/credit: Top, an early locomotive - believed to be from the MCRR - at Wayne.
+[Wayne Historical Society].
+2nd, the Michigan Central Railroad station at Wayne, Michigan, with a switch engine in front.
+3rd photo, the DUR interurban depot at Wayne.
 [Both, Alan Loftis collection]

 1920 - On the Michigan Central, this is a passenger, freight and express agency joint with the American Railway Express Company.
 Interline tickets are issued.
 S. Armstrong is the agent.
 The telegraph call sign is "RN".
 [MCOAS]